Sphere10/Hydrogen/docs/PresentationLayer/Design/Framework/Dependency Injection.md

 ## Framework Services

-Framework services are registered in `Sphere10.Hydrogen.Presentation.Loader` `Program.cs` as part of the `Host` build up process.
+Framework services are registered in `Hydrogen.DApp.Presentation.Loader` `Program.cs` as part of the `Host` build up process.

 ## View Model registration

 View Model automatic registration is supported through a naming convention-based type scanning process.
-A extension method to `IServiceCollection` is available in the `Sphere10.Hydrogen.Presentation ` namespace:
+A extension method to `IServiceCollection` is available in the `Hydrogen.DApp.Presentation ` namespace:

 ```c#
 public static IServiceCollection AddViewModelsFromAssembly(this IServiceCollection serviceCollection,